kayr/xform-markup-editor/README.md

   - **Ensure unique Identifier Question:** This checks the a form has a unique identifier exists in a form.
 This question will generate a unique id that will be explicitly unique to any form instance or data.
 Uncheck this option to turn off the feature

 ##### ODK Specific
-  - **Emulate ODK to OXD:** This makes the behave as if its converting oxd forms to ODK.
+  - **Emulate ODK to OXD:** This makes the editor behave as if its converting oxd forms to ODK.
 It makes extra effort to ensure that oxd xpath retains the semantics when converted to ODK. especially expressions that contain multi select and single select references
   - **Automatically add meta InstanceID:** This auto add the meta/instanceID element to the form as required by some javarosa clients and servers

 ##### Openxdata specific